Anonsevenseven/Anonpack/README.md

 Diamonds are now Mythril, the mythical metal of the elves.

-slyce//"i thought mythril was copper (II) acetate with quartz impurities" Anon77//"...What??"
+//I thought mythril was copper acetate (II) with quartz impurities

+//Pardon??????